unchartedsoftware/aperture-tiles/docs/src/docs/development/installation/readme.md

 ## <a name="source-code"></a> Source Code ##

 The Aperture Tiles source code is available on [GitHub](https://github.com/oculusinfo/aperture-tiles/tree/master).

+### Dependencies ###

 Aperture Tiles is dependent on the *master* branch of Aperture JS source code, which you can also download from [GitHub](https://github.com/oculusinfo/aperturejs/tree/master).

 ### <a name="project-structure"></a> Project Structure ###